Is Kratom the Cure for Heroin Addiction?

-The people who attempt to use kratom in recovery say that it helps them to avoid relapse because the substance provides a very muted high or euphoric feeling.
+People who attempt to use kratom in recovery say that it helps them avoid relapse because the substance provides a very muted high or euphoric feeling.
 Some liken it to taking methadone as a part of a tapered detox for heroin addiction.
-Methadone, too, is addictive, but many have successfully used the drug to immediately stop taking the dangerous drug heroin, and start taking a substance that allows them to slowly lower their dose over time.
+Methadone, too, is addictive, but many have successfully used the drug to immediately stop taking the dangerous drug heroin, and replace it with a substance that allows them to slowly lower their dose over time.

-Yes, there are many.
+In addition to the risk of relapse and returning to heroin use, there are many other risks associated with using kratom for recovery.
 For example, unlike the methadone that is prescribed and given to patients by a medical professional, kratom is not standardized in its production.
 There is no way to know what the drug is cut with, especially when it is purchased on the street.
 This makes it an unknown quantity and potentially dangerous for users in any amount.

 Also, kratom is reported to cause a stimulant effect in users at low doses and a sedative effect at higher doses.
 This means that the drug may not affect all people in the same way every time, which can be problematic, especially if they are using other substances in combination with the drug.

 Lastly, kratom addiction is problematic in and of itself.
-People who use it to stop using heroin may find that they simply replace the substance of addiction with kratom.
+People who use it to stop using heroin may find that they simply replace the substance of abuse with kratom.

 Kratom as a Public Health Threat

 As a public health concern, the threat of kratom varies by region, but in the areas where kratom is readily available, it is a significant issue.
 States like North Carolina, Florida, New York, and Colorado have seen spikes in emergency room visits due to the availability of the drug in drink form at bars and cafes, as well as on the street.